Pre Workout vs Coffee for Gym: Which One Wins?

 Here is the part that never gets mentioned in the pre workout vs coffee for gym conversation: a jittery, nauseous workout does not just feel bad.
 It makes you skip the post-workout meal entirely.
 For a hardgainer who is already undereating, missing that meal is not an inconvenience.
 It is the reason the scale does not move.
 You feel awful, you have no appetite, and you eat maybe half of what you needed.
 That is a direct calorie consequence of picking the wrong stimulant.

 Coffee gives you a predictable caffeine dose you can control.
 Start with one cup, see how you feel, scale up if you need to.
-That kind of control matters when you are still learning how your body responds.

 This is probably the most important thing on this page if you are a hardgainer.

 Picture this.
 You trained at 6pm.
 You hit a decent session.
 You get home and you are just not hungry.
 You eat something small, maybe nothing, and you go to bed.
 You wake up and you have not gained.
 That is not bad genetics.
 That is what happens when a powerful appetite suppressant wipes out the eating window that was supposed to fuel your growth.
-The pre workout vs coffee for gym question, for hardgainers, is really a question about whether you are going to eat enough after you leave the gym.

 Both strong coffee and pre-workout are appetite suppressants.
 For someone trying to cut weight or stay lean, that is a feature.
 For someone trying to eat 3,000 or more calories every single day, it is a liability that can quietly kill your progress for months.